 Ms. Berianidze holds a master’s degree in Sociology from Ilia State University, and a bachelor’s degree in the same subject from Tbilisi State University.
 Meanwhile, she enhanced her quantitative and qualitative research skills at the University of Siegen (Germany) during a student exchange.
 She is fluent in Georgian, English and Russian, and competent in German too.

 Mr. Giorgi Tsulaia is a Research Assistant at PMC Research, where his responsibilities include data collecting for analytical publications, engaging in the proposal writing process and other day-to-day activities.

 Prior to joining our team, he occupied the positions of Macroeconomics Analyst at Schulze Global Investment Limited, and Financial Analyst at Matrix Group.
 In addition, he enhanced his skills and experience during internships at the National Investment Agency, and at the EU Initiative “Mayors for Economic Growth.”

 Mr. Tsulaia holds a bachelor’s degree in Business Economics from the University of Exeter and is fluent in Georgian, English and Russian.

-Mr. Kapanadze is currently enrolled at the International School of Economics at Tbilisi State University, where he is pursuing a bachelor’s degree in Economics.
+Mr. Kapanadze holds a bachelor´s degree in economics from the International School of Economics at Tbilisi State University (ISET).
 Moreover, he spent one semester on a student exchange at the University of Bremen.
 He is fluent in Georgian, English and Russian, and competent in Spanish too.